circleci/circleci-docs/jekyll/_cci2/hello-world-macos.md

 ## Xcode Cross Compilation

 ### Universal Binaries
-Xcode currently supports the creation of universal binaries which can be run on both Intel and ARM64 CPU architectures without needing to ship separate executables.
-This is supported only under Xcode 12.2+ although older Xcode versions can still be used to compile separate Intel and ARM64 executables.
+Xcode currently supports the creation of universal binaries which can be run on both x86_64 and ARM64 CPU architectures without needing to ship separate executables.
+This is supported only under Xcode 12.2+ although older Xcode versions can still be used to compile separate x86_64 and ARM64 executables.

 ### Extracting Unwanted Architectures
-Xcode 12.2+ will by default create universal binaries, compiling to a single executable that supports both Intel and ARM64 based CPUs.
+Xcode 12.2+ will by default create universal binaries, compiling to a single executable that supports both x86_64 and ARM64 based CPUs.
 If you need to remove an instruction set, you can do so by using the `lipo` utility.

 Assuming that we are interested in creating a standalone x86_64 binary from a universal binary called `circleci-demo-macos`, we can do so by running the command